prometheus/proposals/proposals/2025-04-04_extended-range-selectors-semantics.md

 - If there is no datapoint after the range, the last datapoint inside of the range is duplicated at the end of the range.
 - If there are no datapoints inside the range but samples exist before and after, it interpolates between those samples to estimate values at the range boundaries.
 - The interpolation window is controlled by the **lookback delta**,
-- If the range selector duration is shorter than the evaluation step interval, the calculation will use the step interval as the effective range duration.
-A warning will then be returned to the user.

 **Use cases**: